-The project description should include a discussion of the education and outreach aspects of the project and a management plan for coordinating project activities and attaining key project milestones.
+Besides the fundamental research objectives and approaches to overcome the stated nanomanufacturing challenges, the project description should include a discussion of environmental, societal and education implications of the project and a management plan for coordinating project activities and attaining key project milestones.
 The proposal should describe the roles to be played by the participating organizations, the responsibilities of the managing PI, the activities of associated partners, and arrangements for the networking, exchange, and dissemination of data and the translation of results to organizations with experience in scale-up to commercial scale.
 The managing PI must be from the lead organization.
-Details on the education, training, and outreach activities planned as part of the project should be included.
-Opportunities for students to obtain novel research or educational experiences should be detailed, as well as any specific training activities or workshop.
+Details on the education, training, and any outreach activities planned as part of the project should be included.
+Opportunities for students to obtain novel research or educational experiences, any specific training activities or workshop should be considered.